When Donald Trump says he has “no time” for political correctness, what he really means is that he’s chosen not to make it a priority.

-There are lots of fluffy things about your product or service you could choose to start emphasizing.
+At this point, there are a lot of fluffy things about your product or service you could choose to start emphasizing.
 But the last thing you should do is to start spouting off a list of features just because you think they're cool.
-You need to tailor your value proposition to the specific needs of your customer.

 Remember the old sales parable about the guy trying to sell a home-heating system to a little old lady?
 He starts off by talking all about BTUs, his company’s achievements, his CEO’s resume, and continues until she stops him.
 She just has one question she wants to ask: “But will it keep a little old lady warm?”

-It’s frustrating and hard to understand.
+It’s frustrating and difficult to understand.
 “You already gave me so much of your time!” you think.
 "I thought we were on the same page!"

-Just think of it as a more indirect version of the cold call rejection.
+Think of this as a more indirect version of the cold call rejection.
 Now you really know that they do have time and are just unconvinced of the value your product stands to deliver to them—you haven't crossed the threshold.

 You essentially made one of two mistakes.

 - You pitched ineffectively.
 You didn’t demonstrate your solution’s core value (in terms of how it'll most benefit their business), and your prospect is just saying this as a “nice” way of shooting down the deal now that they've determined the value isn't there.

-Do not write an email.
-Pick up the phone as quickly as possible, because you’re about to figure out where you went wrong—and yes, there's still a chance of salvaging the deal.
+Pick up the phone as quickly as possible, because you’re about to determine exactly where you went wrong—and yes, there's still a chance of salvaging the deal.

-Say, “Hey, I need your help.
+You: “Hey, I need your help.
 We went through this whole process and it breaks my heart to think it was all for nothing.
-I did something really, really wrong, clearly.
-Just help me figure out where I went wrong.
+Clearly, I did something really, really wrong.
+Could you help me figure out where I went wrong?
 Help me understand.”

 They’ll usually start backtracking: “No, no, no. It’s not you.
 It’s us.”

 That's probably a polite lie.
-People are trained to be polite, rather than tell you about the mistakes you made or where you went wrong.
+People are trained to be polite, rather than tell you about the mistakes you made or point out where you went wrong.
 Level with them, and demonstrate that you’re willing to hold yourself accountable to your own shortcomings.
 In doing so, you’ll build up the trust you need to push the sales conversation past a dead-end.